Crypto-collectibles and Kitties marketplace Rare Bits raises $6M

 Now with the $6 million Series A, Rare Bits is bringing in some heavyweight angels from the world of gaming.
 That includes Emmet Shear and Justin Kan, the co-founders of Twitch.
 Former Dropbox execs and married couple Ruchi Sanghvi and Aditya Agrawal are also in the round, alongside Greenoaks Captial MD Neil Mehta and Channel Factory CEO Tony Chen.

 The team hopes the runway will help it secure partnerships with developers and creatives to publish new collectibles for the blockchain that have a home on Rare Bits.
-“While today most of these items are items from games and collectibles, we envision that we will see licenses, tickets, rights, even tokenized physical goods represented as digital assets” Mahajan tells us.
-“People are viewing these items as assets that can be invested in instead of liabilities that are one way transfers of value towards the developer, it’s one of the major changes in this ecosystem versus traditional virtual items.”
+Mahajan says, “People are viewing these items as assets that can be invested in instead of liabilities that are one way transfers of value towards the developer, it’s one of the major changes in this ecosystem versus traditional virtual items.”

 Rare Bits will have to deal with the inherent scaling troubles of the Ethereum blockchain it operates on.
 For now, it’s refunding users the “gas” it costs to execute purchases and sales on its marketplace in a timely manner.
-Thos range from a few cents to a few dollars depending on network congestion.
+Those range from a few cents to a few dollars, depending on network congestion.
 But Rare Bits could be looking at a steep bill or be forced to push those fees onto users if it gets popular enough.

 There’s always the danger that CryptoKitties and the like are just the new Beanie Babies — valued today, but worthless when the fad dies.
 Rare Bits benefits from getting to follow the trend to whatever crypto-collectible is in vogue, and just has to hope the whole concept doesn’t fade.

+But Rare Bits has a hedge against that.
+“While today most of these items are items from games and collectibles, we envision that we will see licenses, tickets, rights, even tokenized physical goods represented as digital assets,” Mahajan tells us.
+It’s now building a Fan Bits feature that will let YouTube creators, Twitch streamers and Instagram celebrities create crypto-based collectibles “to engage with their audience and let their fans support them,” he explains.
+You might one day be able to buy and resell a meet-and-greet pass for your favorite band.

-“Our ultimate goal is to convince millions of new people to begin owning and transacting crypto-based property” says Mahajan.
+“Our ultimate goal is to convince millions of new people to begin owning and transacting crypto-based property,” says Mahajan.
 But the founders will probably be okay regardless.
 “Like anyone crazy enough to start a crypto app company this early, we started buying and HODLing BTC and ETH years ago.”